SzuHannah/bitcoin-data-process/README.md

 # bitcoin-data-process
-this repo records one way to process bitcoin data
+This repo records one way to process bitcoin data (Documentation in progress)